SlimShady1414/slimshady1414.github.io/content/projects/AuctionHouse.md

 ---

 This is a python-based client-server auction system where the server utilizes sockets and threading to handle multiple client connections and implements a lock for secure offer submission.
-The server facilitates auctions for user-defined products, managing bidding rounds until no higher offers are made, while the client connects to the server via sockets, enabling bid submissions, counter-offers, and receiving updates on bidding rounds and current highest offers.